Château Laurier

-The Fairmont Château Laurier is a 660,000 sqft hotel with 429 guest rooms in the downtown core of Ottawa, Ontario, Canada, located near the intersection of Rideau Street and Sussex Drive and designed in a French Gothic Revival Châteauesque style to complement the adjacent Parliament buildings.
+The Fairmont Château Laurier is a 660,000 sqft hotel with 429 guest rooms in the downtown core of Ottawa, Ontario, Canada.
+Located near the intersection of Rideau Street and Sussex Drive, it is designed in a French Gothic Revival Châteauesque style to complement the adjacent Parliament buildings.
 The hotel is above the Colonel By Valley, home of the Ottawa Locks of the Rideau Canal, and overlooks the Ottawa River.
 The main dining room (now the Laurier Room) overlooks Major's Hill Park.
-The reception rooms include the Wedgewood-blue Adam Room; the Laurier Room defined by Roman columns; the Empire-style ballroom and the Drawing Room featuring cream and gold plaster ornament.
+The reception rooms consist of the Wedgewood-blue Adam Room, the Laurier Room defined with Roman columns, the Empire-style ballroom, and the Drawing Room decorated with cream and gold plaster ornament.
 The hotel was designated a national historic site in 1980.